 Around 425 names have come forward and all these drugs are normally used as an insecticide to protect crops from insects.
-These chemicals cause bad effect on human bodies; indigestion, abdominal soreness, scabies, dermatitis, liver cancer, kidney damage are some common name of diseases that cannot be avoided if we eat this contaminated food on a regular basis.
+These chemicals cause bad effects on the human body.
+Indigestion, abdominal soreness, scabies, dermatitis, liver cancer, and kidney damage are some common name of diseases that cannot be avoided if we eat this contaminated food on a regular basis.
 It acts as a silent killer; it could damage our nerve system and cause nervous breakdown, jaundice, bile gallstones, and diarrhea.

-The fishermen in our country don’t know how to preserve fish in a right way, so there is a tendency to spoil the fish soon.
-In order to avoid the possible losses, they have inspired to apply such harmful chemicals like formalin, Basudin, Diazines, and lots more.
+The fishermen in our country don’t know how to preserve fish in the right way, so there is a tendency to spoil the fish soon.
+In order to avoid the possible losses, they have been inspired to apply harmful chemicals like formalin, Basudin, Diazines, and lots more.
 These chemicals are so harmful that it does not leave any smell on the fish; even insects keep a distance from those fishes.

 Dried fishes are not only used as human food, it uses in poultry and fishery firms too.
 The adulteration enters into fish and chicken body by this process.
 We should aware of this alarming situation.
-We can change the situation by inspiring fishermen for storing fishes in a scientific way as well as teaching them about the harmfulness of the contamination.
+We can change the situation by inspiring fishermen for storing fish in a scientific way as well as teaching them about the harmfulness of the contamination.
 Avoid buying dried fish if you find white spots on it.
 Raise your voice against food contamination and keep yourself safe.